seay28/datasharingframework.github.io/docs/src/v1.4.0/maintain/upgrade-from-1.md

 ## Troubleshooting

-DSF 1.4.0 and newer will refuse to start if the DSF FHIR instance of your site contains the same FHIR resources multiple times, which should only be there once.
+DSF 1.4.0 and newer will refuse to start if the DSF FHIR instance of your site contains the same FHIR ActivityDefintion resources multiple times, which should only be there once.
+A ActivityDefinition resource is considered as duplicate, if there are multiple resources with the same url and version.

 This no longer occurs with a new installation from DSF 1.4.0.

-The following steps are necessary to resolve the issue during an update from 1.3.2 or less:
+The following steps are necessary to resolve the issue after an update from 1.3.2 or older versions:

-1. shut down the DSF FHIR server and the DSF BPE (docker compose down in /opt/fhir and /opt/bpe).
+1. Ensure, that the DSF FHIR server (version 1.4.0) is started (as described above)
-2. start the DSF FHIR server (docker compose up -d in /opt/fhir)
+2. Make sure, that the DSF BPE is properly stopped (`docker compose down` in /opt/bpe)
-3. delete the ActivityDefinitions as described below:
+3. Delete the ActivityDefinition resources as described below:

 Note: Only duplicate ActivityDefinitions need to be deleted, i.e. ActivityDefinitions with the same url and version.
 However, all ActivityDefinitions can also be deleted without any issues; they are created again at the start of the BPE.